Introducing OAuth 2.0 support in DataPower

 Each client must register with the authorization server prior to engaging in an OAuth protocol exchange.
-Successful registration results in the establishment of a "client identifier" and other metadata on the authentication server, which the client will use in subsequent interactions.
+Successful registration results in the establishment of a "client identifier" and other metadata on the authentication server used in subsequent interactions.

-Implicit grants are available as a simplified method of access token generation for browser-based public clients.
+Implicit grants are available as a simplified method of access token generation for browser-based clients.
 Rather than generating the intermediate grant, the access token is issued directly to the client after authenticating the resource owner.
-While this improves efficiency, it is a less secure method than intermediate authorization code grants, such as the authorization code grant.
+While this improves efficiency, it is a less secure method than intermediate authorization code grants.

-Access tokens provide the resource access rights as well as constraints, such as scope and duration.
+An access token provides access rights to a resource as well as constraints, such as scope and duration.
 This token is typically an opaque string, which may take the form of a pointer to retrieve the actual access token or provide self-contained information.
-Access tokens may take different forms when used to access protected resources:
+Access tokens may take different forms when used to access protected resources.

 - A bearer token is opaque data.
-This requires secured protocols, such as HTTPS, for transmission to protect the token.
+This requires secured transmission protocols, such as HTTPS, to protect the token.

 - A MAC token uses a supplied MAC key to sign sections of the request for integrity verification.

 - Refresh tokens may be issued by the authentication server at access token generation.
 They may be used by the client to obtain additional access tokens when existing access tokens have expired, or in order to obtain a more limited set of permissions than originally defined.

 The internal format of the access token is not addressed by the OAuth 2.0 specification.
 The resource server enforcement point must understand the tokens generated by the authorization server.